 So here’s the deal with superfatting.
 When you make soap at home, the majority of the oils saponify (turn to soap).
 However, superfatting allows you to add extra oil that won’t saponify, leaving you with a soap that has luxurious oils left over to nourish your skin.

-I always recommend to superfat at 5% as standard, so when you use the lye calculator above you will see that the default is set to 5%.
+I always recommend to superfat at 5% as standard, so when you use the Savvyhomemade lye calculator for soap making you will see that the default is set to 5%.
 However, you can increase this up to 10% or decrease it to 0% by using the superfatting level slider.
 For a super luxurious soap, you may wish to have a relatively high superfat content.
 However, a teenager with acne wouldn’t benefit from superfatting over 3%.
 So when deciding how much to superfat, always keep the purpose of the soap at the forefront of your mind.

 If you want to superfat with the bulk oils of your recipe, my soap making calculator will handle that for you when you use the superfatting slider.
 This is great, because it is easy to do and quite effective.
 Nevertheless, you will not be able to guarantee which oils in your recipe will be superfatted, or your superfatting will be split across your oils equally.